AutoParams/AutoParams/README.md

 ### `@CsvAutoSource` annotation

-`@CsvAutoSource` annotation combines the functionalities of `@CsvSource` and `@AutoSource`.
+The `@CsvAutoSource` annotation combines the functionalities of `@CsvSource` and `@AutoSource`.
 You can specifiy arguments in CSV for the forepart parameters.
 The remaining parameters will be assigned with the arbitrary values.

 ```java
 @ParameterizedTest